gkotick/instagram/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- Camera by Ainsley Wagoner from the Noun Project

+-House by Creative Stall from the Noun Project -profile by Icon Island from the Noun Project

+-Search by Raashid.A from the Noun Project

+-Heart by Iconic from the Noun Project

 ## Notes